eecs581comrades/battleship/back/README.md

 ## Running in Live Mode
-To play using a cloud hosted server, ...
+To play using a cloud hosted server, before any playing can begin, you must replace the "LiveServerAddress" link for all clients.
+Again, we recommend render.
+You must use a web service to run this game - private services will not work.

+To get your github repo working in Render:

+### 0. Sign in with your Github account.
+### 1. Paste the repo that you plan to use for this